A Different Kind of Truth: Recording and production

 By mid-January 2011, the band had moved into Henson Studios with Shanks, staff engineer Martin Cooke and engineer Paul David Hager.
 The band would record music for 12 hours a day, five days a week, with Roth coming in to track his vocals at night.
 The instrumental tracks were completed within three weeks.
 Eddie said that he was relieved to relinquish some of the production work to his son, who was considered by the band to be acting in a co-production role: frequently talking to Shanks, being consulted by his father on the musical direction and developing the songs.
-Along with creating new bits, such as a new breakdown on "She's the Woman"—as the original ended up being used on Fair Warning's (1981) "Mean Street"—and an arrangement for "Stay Frosty".
-Wolfgang improvised some bass sections, such as the capo intro to "China Town."
+Along with creating new bits, such as a new breakdown on "She's the Woman"—as the original had ended up being used on Fair Warning's (1981) "Mean Street"—and an arrangement for "Stay Frosty".
+Wolfgang improvised some bass sections, such as the capo intro to "China Town".

 By the end of March 2011, the band returned to finish the record at 5150 with engineer Ross Hogarth.
 Most of the work at 5150 was for guitars and bass, as Eddie "couldn't hear them at Henson the way I'm used to."
 Both he and Hogarth felt that attempts at mixing there were not progressing due to sound-quality issues.
 Eddie attributed this to the tape machines at Henson, claiming that: "Everything ended up sounding like it had a sock over it."
 The final mix took place over a period of six weeks in the summer of 2011, with each song taking a day to mix.
 Hogarth indicated that because the process was done at a mixing console, "We couldn't move on to the next song until a mix had been approved by everyone and could go off the desk."
 Hogarth would start with the drums, adding bass and guitar to finish a backing track, which would be complemented with multing (hiving off different sections of a given part to different tracks) and parallel compression.
 It was then finished by bringing in Roth's vocals, backing vocals, and further details such as ad libs, screams, and guitar solos.